jphmrst/PLC/README.md

 agda-mode compile
 ```

-If you are already an Emacs user, you may want to note the
+If you are already an Emacs user and have customized your setup, you
-configuration which the `setup` appends to your `.emacs` file, and
+may want to note the configuration which the `setup` appends to your
-integrate it with your own preferred setup.
+`.emacs` file, and integrate it with your own preferred setup.

 *Verifying agda-mode*.
 Open the `hello-world.agda` file which you set
  up earlier.